Fractional Investing: How Small Investors Are Owning Big Stocks

 Flexibility

 This strategy will allow the investors to start their investment journey with whatever amount they have.
 It makes stock market participation less intimidating for new traders.
+Keeping entry costs low matters just as much on the brokerage side — see what to check before opening a zero brokerage demat account.

 Benefits of Fractional Investing